Education

 EDUC 2102 Educational Psychology (LEC 3.0)

 Principles of psychology relevant to the field of education.
 Course covers theoretical and applied information on such topics as human growth and development, and cognitive and behavioral views of learning and intelligence.
 The course also covers motivation, creation of learning environments, measurement and evaluation of learning.
-Prerequisite: Psych 1101.
-Must be a psychology major, or in the teacher education program.
+Prerequisite: Either Psych 1101 (psychology majors) or Educ 1040 (teacher education program).
 (Co-listed with Psych 2300).

 EDUC 2251 Historical Foundation Of American Education (LEC 3.0)